This is an excerpt from the book Scrum Your Jira: Your Waterfall Organization Transformed into Multidisciplinary Teams.

 Fifth, some (or all) of your team members might work remotely.
 This can make especially the daily Scrum meetings take longer than necessary.
 Have them prepare their update in advance in written form for everyone to see.
 Also, if remote work is a frequent or even permanent situation, consciously use the first five minutes of the daily Scrum for smalltalk.
 Have the team exchange what they are doing privately, just like they would if they were on site.
 This is a crucial component for open communication and team building.

 Sixth, for longer meetings, use breaks.
 If you, as a Scrum Master, are an active part of the discussion, it is recommended to use a clock to remind yourself to take a break.
 One proven method is the Pomodoro technique, which advocates 25 minutes of meeting followed by five-minute breaks.
-Get a “buy in” from the team to not use their smartphones in those 25 minutes.
+Get a “buy in” from the team to not use their smartphones during those 25 minutes.
 Some go even as far as collecting them before the meeting and handing them out during the breaks.
 That sounds silly, but we all know how dependent we are on them.